Understand who you are and what you want

 Imagine a life where…

-Sex no longer feels awkward or like a chore.
+Sex no longer feels awkward, confusing, or like something you have to get through.

 Pleasure is Possible.